Koreshan State Historic Site: Fauna

 Among the wildlife of the park are gopher tortoises, bobcats, gray foxes, North American river otters and American alligators.
 Birds spotted include swallow-tailed kites, bald eagles, northern bobwhites and red-shouldered hawks.

 Recreational activities

 Activities include fishing, picnicking, and boating, as well as camping, canoeing, hiking, and wildlife viewing.
-Amenities include a campground, boat ramp, canoe rentals, trails and a picnic area on the Estero River.
-Beach activities along the Gulf, and kayak rentals on the river are available within a relatively short distance outside the park.
+Amenities include a campground, boat ramp, trails and a picnic area on the Estero River.
+Kayak rentals from Estero Bay Outfitters on the river are available within a relatively short distance outside the park.
+Koreshan State Park has 60 campsites, 4 of which are glamping sites.

 Hours

-Florida state parks are open between 8 a.m. and sundown every day of the year (including holidays).
+Florida state parks are open between 8 a.m. and sunset every day of the year (including holidays).